Oh! How I Hate to Get Up in the Morning: Background

 Irving Berlin was born in the Russian Empire in 1888, either in Tolochin or Tyumen, and had moved with his family to New York City in 1893.
-He acquired United States citizenship in early 1918 with the expectation that his medical history would exempt him from his final year of draft eligibility.
+After achieving fame as a songwriter, he acquired United States citizenship in early 1918 with the expectation that his medical history and age of 30 would exempt him from his final year of draft eligibility.
 So it came as an unpleasant surprise that within months Berlin was drafted and serving as a private at Camp Upton at a salary of $30 a month, far below his usual earnings.
 Although as a civilian he employed a private valet, as an Army private he was compelled to perform unskilled labor in support of camp operations.
 "There were a lot of things about army life I didn't like", said Berlin, "and the thing I didn't like most of all was reveille."

 During World War I, Berlin was drafted into the United States Army's 152nd Depot Brigade shortly after he became a naturalized United States citizen in 1918.
 By the time he entered the service the war was in its final months and prospects for victory were steadily improving.
 He was assigned to a camp on eastern Long Island that was mainly an interim station for infantry troops headed overseas.